-A new Lawfare Institute e-book, "Huawei, 5G and National Security: A Lawfare Compilation," is now available on Kindle.
+A new Lawfare Institute e-book, "The Laws and Norms of a Disputed Presidential Election,” is now available on Kindle.

-David Priess is the Chief Operating Officer of the Lawfare Institute.
-He is a writer and speaker on the presidency, national security, and intelligence who served during the Bill Clinton and George W. Bush administrations as a CIA officer.
-His most recent book, "How To Get Rid of a President," conveys the stories of the many ways American presidents have left office.
-He is also the author of “The President’s Book of Secrets,” the first book about the top-secret President’s Daily Brief and its recipients.
+David Priess is Publisher of Lawfare and Chief Operating Officer of the Lawfare Institute.
+A writer and speaker on the presidency, national security, and intelligence, he is also affiliated with George Mason University—where he is a Senior Fellow at the Michael V. Hayden Center for Intelligence, Policy, and International Security and a Visiting Professor at the Schar School of Policy and Government.
+He served during the Bill Clinton and George W. Bush administrations as a CIA officer and has written two books: "How To Get Rid of a President," which lays out the many ways American presidents have left office, and “The President’s Book of Secrets,” the first book about the top-secret President’s Daily Brief and its recipients.

 Subscribe to this Lawfare contributor via RSS.

 All previous presidential candidates, even those with understandable objections to the outcome, have accepted the results of their elections.
 What about this year?